borgbackup/borg/docs/internals/data-structures.rst

 relevant to operating the cache.
 Otherwise, the client would not pass the feature set test against the manifest.

-When opening a cache and the *mandatory_features* set is a superset of the features supported by the client, the cache is wiped out and rebuilt, since a client not supporting a mandatory feature that the cache was built with would be unable to update it correctly.
+When opening a cache and the *mandatory_features* set is a not a subset of the features supported by the client, the cache is wiped out and rebuilt, since a client not supporting a mandatory feature that the cache was built with would be unable to update it correctly.